bhatti/saas_rbac/README.md

 - Roles can be associated with principals or groups of organizations
 - Claim based security, where claims define permittable actions and can be associated directly with principals or via roles that are associated to principals.
 - Instance/Constraints based security using dynamic context.
 - Roles and claims can be assigned within a range of time period.
+- Restrict access based on geo-fencing
 - Resource accountings, where you can limit and track usage by users and use them as part of instance based security.

 ## Requirements:
 - Rust